-2.3.1 Pre-Applications
+2.3.2 Pre-Applications

-Pre-applications are a useful tool for obtaining information, providing feedback and reducing the number of poor or non-responsive applications.
-The FOA should indicate whether or not pre-applications are required.
-If pre-applications are required, the FOA must state that it is a mandatory requirement and describe the content of the pre-application, page limitation, and how the pre-application will be evaluated and used.
+Pre-Applications are a useful tool for obtaining information, providing feedback, and reducing the number of poor or non-responsive applications.
+The NOFO should indicate whether or not Pre-Applications are required.
+If Pre-Applications are required, the NOFO must state that it is a mandatory requirement and describe the content of the Pre-Application, page limitation, and how the Pre-Application will be evaluated and used.

-2.3.2 Letters of Intent (AUG 2021)
+2.3.3 Letters of Intent

 Letters of Intent (LOI) are a useful tool for obtaining applicant submittal information used by the GO and Program Office for setting up the merit review process.
-If a LOI is required, the FOA must clearly state that it is a mandatory requirement, provide a due date, and describe what is to be included in the LOI.
-Any requirement regarding the submittal of a LOI and applicant eligibility for Full-Application submittal must also be clearly stated.
+If a LOI is required, the NOFO must clearly state that it is a mandatory requirement, provide a due date, and describe what is to be included in the LOI.
+Any requirement regarding the submittal of a LOI and applicant eligibility for Concept Paper and/or Full-Application submittal must also be clearly stated.

-2.3.3 Concept Papers (SEPT 2020)
+2.3.4 Concept Papers

 Concept Papers are brief descriptions of a proposed project which allows applicants to submit their ideas with minimal time and expense.
-If a Concept Paper is required, the FOA must state that it is a mandatory requirement, provide a due date, and describe what is to be included in the Concept Paper and how it will be evaluated.
-The FOA must also include instructions on the format and where and how to submit the Concept Paper.
+If a Concept Paper is required, the NOFO must state that it is a mandatory requirement, provide a due date, and describe what is to be included in the Concept Paper and how it will be evaluated.
+The NOFO must also include instructions on the format and where and how to submit the Concept Paper.

-2.3.4 Full-Applications (New or Renewal) (AUG 2021)
+2.3.5 Full-Applications (New or Renewal)

-A full-application or application is the written or electronic request for financial assistance to support an idea, method, or approach, submitted by individuals, businesses, and organizations in response to a DOE funding opportunity or program announcement (FOA).
+A Full-Application or application is the written or electronic request for financial assistance to support an idea, method, or approach, submitted by individuals, businesses, and organizations in response to a DOE NOFO or program announcement.
 An application is required for all financial assistance projects or programs funded by DOE.
 At a minimum, the application should include:

 - (A) A face sheet containing basic identifying information.
-The face sheet shall be the Standard Form (SF) 424 or other Government-wide application form; - (B) A detailed narrative description of the proposed project as required by the FOA, including the objectives of the project and the applicant's implementation plan; - (C) A budget with supporting justification; and - (D) Any required pre-award assurances.
+The face sheet shall be the Standard Form (SF) 424 or other Government-wide application form; - (B) A detailed narrative description of the proposed project as required by the

+NOFO, including the objectives of the project and the applicant's implementation plan;

+- (C) A budget with supporting justification; and - (D) Any required pre-award assurances.

-Instructions on the format and required information required for a new or renewal application package must be stated and included in the FOA and/or award.
-The FOA and award must also include instructions on where and how to submit the appropriate application.
+Instructions on the format and information required for a new or renewal application package must be clearly stated and included in the NOFO and/or award.
+The NOFO and award must also include instructions on where and how to submit the appropriate application.

-2.3.5 Unsolicited Proposals (SEPT 2020)
+2.3.6 Unsolicited Proposals

-An Unsolicited Proposal is an application for support of an idea, method, or approach, submitted by individuals, businesses, and organizations solely on the applicant's initiative, rather than in response to a DOE funding opportunity or program announcement (FOA).
+An Unsolicited Proposal is an application for support of an idea, method, or approach, submitted by individuals, businesses, and organizations solely on the applicant's initiative, rather than in response to a DOE NOFO or program announcement.
 Financial assistance awards resulting from unsolicited applications are considered noncompetitive actions.